berendbaas/sublime_webfonts/README.md

 MENU ENTRIES
 ============

-Google webfonts: Add Font
+Google Webfonts: Add Font

-Google webfonts: Settings
+Google Webfonts: Merge Fonts

 TO-DO
 =====

-MERGE COMMAND: combines multiple link files to google fonts into a single file to minimize http requests, will be called automatically after each Add Font
+MERGE COMMAND: combines multiple link files to google fonts into a single file to minimize http requests, will be called automatically after each Add Font.
+DONE, but took the quick fix, it doesn't check for multiple weights of the same font-family, see latest update notes.

 MINIMIZE COMMAND: removes all unused fonts from the link sheet to minimize web traffic. code cleanup.